sashakid/ios-guide/README.md

 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/dictionary_performance.png">

 Why is `NSFastEnumeration` so slow here?
 Iterating the dictionary usually requires both key and object; fast enumeration can only help for the key, and we have to fetch the object every time ourselves.
-Using the block-based enumerateKeysAndObjectsUsingBlock: is more efficient since both objects can be more efficiently prefetched.
+Using the block-based `enumerateKeysAndObjectsUsingBlock:` is more efficient since both objects can be more efficiently prefetched.
-Using NSPredicate to Filter Data

 If you look at an arbitrary code base, chances are you’ll sooner or later run into a piece of code similar to this one:
 ```objectivec
 NSMutableArray *oldSkoolFiltered = [[NSMutableArray alloc] init];